vaadin/router/README.md

 1. Make sure you have [npm](https://www.npmjs.com/) installed.

-1. When in the `vaadin-router` directory, run `npm install` to install dependencies.
+1. When in the `vaadin-router` directory, run `npm install` and then `npm run install:dependencies` to install dependencies.

 1. Run `npm start`, and open [http://127.0.0.1:8000/components/vaadin-router](http://127.0.0.1:8000/components/vaadin-router) in your browser to see the component API documentation.